arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/languages/c-c++.md

 # C/C++ on Arm64

 ## Enabling Arm Architecture Specific Features
-On Arm64, `-mcpu=` acts as both specifying the appropriate architecture and tuning and it's generally better to use that vs `-march` or `-mtune` if you're building for a specific CPU.
+For GCC on Arm64, `-mcpu=` acts as both specifying the appropriate architecture and tuning and it's generally better to use that vs `-march` or `-mtune` if you're building for a specific CPU.
 You can find additional details in this [presentation from Arm Inc. to Stony Brook University](https://www.stonybrook.edu/commcms/ookami/_pdf/Linford_OokamiUGM_2022.pdf).

 CPU       | Flag    | GCC version      | LLVM verison
 ----------|---------|-------------------|-------------